 The trail system in Fulufjället National Park is well-developed, with 140 km of marked trails and fifteen cabins for overnight stays or resting.
+You can walk in the national park from June to September.
+The rest of the year, the mountain is covered in snow and you need snow shoes or skis.

 About the activity